ProgBelarus/BatchMultivalidConformal/README.md

 # Batch Multivalid Conformal Prediction

-This repository includes code for the paper *Batch Multivalid Conformal Prediction* by Christopher Jung, Georgy Noarov, Ramya Ramalingam, and Aaron Roth.
+This repository contains code for the paper *Batch Multivalid Conformal Prediction* by Christopher Jung, Georgy Noarov, Ramya Ramalingam, and Aaron Roth.

 The `src/` folder contains Python implementations for our multivalid conformal predictors, along with other utilities such as plotting tools and conformal scorers.
 In particular: